Adastros/Adastros/README.md

 ## About

-I currently work as a process engineer at Applied Medical and am studying to be a web developer.
-My passion for web development began when I discovered FreeCodeCamp and started working through the curriculum on my free time.
+I am a self-taught web developer that currently works as a process engineer at Applied Medical.
+I am looking to transition into the web development field.
+My passion for web development began when I discovered freeCodeCamp and started working through the curriculum on my free time.
 As I worked through the curriculum I knew I wanted to become a web developer.
 I was drawn in by the process of bringing a website or application from concept to reality.

 ## Skills